 The Environmental health section is divided into two teams.

-Monitoring and analysis of air quality, radiation, asbestos, smoke control areas.
-Inspection of Authorised Processes.
-Investigation of complaints such as open burning and odour nuisance.
+- Investigation of complaints such as smoke from open burning and odour nuisance.

 Investigation of complaints, provision of advice and monitoring.

 The investigation and enforcement of statutory nuisance legislation under the Environmental Protection Act 1990.
 To be a statutory nuisance there needs to be evidence of something being a nuisance or prejudicial to health (or likely to be).
 There is no set definition of the term "nuisance" but a nuisance is something which causes substantial interference in the use and enjoyments of a person's property and is more than just an annoyance or something that is present.
 Specific sensitivities of the person being affected cannot be taken into account in deciding whether a matter is a statutory nuisance.

 Types of situations which may give rise to a statuary nuisance:

 - Smell/Dust/Steam from industrial, trade or business premises

 - Accumulations or deposits for example accumulations of refuse containing food waste

 - Animals kept in such a place or manner